hongkunyoo/jupyterflow/docs/kubeflow.md

 Refer to [kubeflow getting started page](https://www.kubeflow.org/docs/started/getting-started/) for installation.

-## Expose Argo Workflow UI
+## Expose Argo Workflow Web UI

-Expose Web UI for Argo Workflow: [https://argoproj.github.io/argo/argo-server/](https://argoproj.github.io/argo/argo-server/)
+Expose web UI for Argo Workflow: [https://argoproj.github.io/argo/argo-server/](https://argoproj.github.io/argo/argo-server/)

-You need to expose Argo Web UI to see the result of `jupyterflow`.
-Unfortunately, JupyterFlow currently does not support Kubeflow Pipelines, so the result of `juypterflow` Workflow does not appear in Kubeflow Pipelines Web pages.
-You need to manually expose Argo Workflow Web UI to check the result.
+You need to expose Argo web UI to see the result of `jupyterflow`.
+Unfortunately, JupyterFlow currently does not support Kubeflow Pipelines, so the result of `juypterflow` workflow does not appear in Kubeflow Pipelines web pages.
+You need to manually expose Argo Workflow web UI to check the result.

 ## Grant Kubeflow notebook Service Account RBAC

 Grant the service account used in Kubeflow notebook a role to create Argo Workflow objects.

-### Options 1)
+#### Options 1)

 The simplest way to grant service account is to bind `cluster-admin` role.
 The default service account name in Kubeflow notebook is `default-editor`.
 Assuming your Kubeflow namespace is `jupyterflow`, run